psidox/ai-runpod-lora-trainer/README.md

 Run:

-1. Build the preloaded image (optional but recommended):
+1. Build the preloaded image (uploads the tarball to S3 for pods to fetch):

 ```bash
 node pod.js build-image --config config.json
 ```

-2. Run training on RunPod using that image:
+2. Run training on RunPod (the pod will download the S3-hosted image tarball and load it locally):

 ```bash
 node pod.js run --config config.json